Boulder Police Department

 Meet Our Employees

-Greg Testa is deputy chief of Staff and Support Services and brings three decades of law enforcement experience to the position.
+Greg Testa is the chief of police and brings three decades of law enforcement experience to the position.

 The Support and Staff Services Division performs a number of important support functions for the department, the city and the community.